opendxl/node-red-contrib-dxl-tie-client/doc/sdk/installation.md

 * Node-RED must be installed.

-  The [OpenDXL Node-RED Docker](https://github.com/opendxl/opendxl-node-red-docker) repository provides instructions on how create a Node-RED container in [Docker](https://www.docker.com/).
+  The [OpenDXL Node-RED Docker](https://github.com/opendxl/opendxl-node-red-docker) repository provides instructions on how to create a Node-RED container in [Docker](https://www.docker.com/).

   For more information on other Node-RED installation approaches, see